-All distances and speeds will be specifically in both miles/miles per hour and kilometers/kilometers per hour.
+All distances and speeds will be in both miles and miles per hour.
+A kilometer and kilometer per hour conversion chart is provided in Appendix VII.

 R-7.
 Odometer Calibration Run

 The first part of the rally will be an official odometer calibration run to allow each team to compare its odometer reading with the official mileage.
 The run will be at least ten (10) miles (16 kilometers) long, and the route instructions will provide adequate, official, intermediate mileage reference points.
 Adequate time (stipulated in the route instructions) will be allowed at the end of the run for contestants to make all necessaryodometer calibration calculations.